MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

     messages.Add(new Message<Get>(new Get(..));
     messages.Add(new Message<Set<int>>(new Set<int>(..));

-So now we have a way to add a set of desperate strongly type messages into a single collection / list.
+So now we have a way to add a set of disperate strongly type messages into a single collection / list.

 On the other side of the equation, there should be component handling the messages, like `Get` and `Set`.
 In Histrio, a `Behavior` is responsible to handle certain types of messages.
 A `CellBehavior` is such a `Behavior` that can hold on to a value for me and send it to another component on request (the `Get` and `Set` messages) :